rei2hu/html-to-image/readme.md

 1. html -> image
 2. md -> html -> image

 One possible solution is to use [Puppeteer](https://github.com/GoogleChrome/puppeteer) and its screenshot function but I can't run that on my server since it has low specs.
 Also I only want part of page because webscraping + extracting only part of the page's source.

 So enter this.
 A super stripped html parser and renderer.
-Eh I'm still working on it.
+It's in a pretty good spot right now for what I need to I probably won't be updating it much especially after implementing table things and adding documentation.
+If you come across a problem, feel free to make an issue or even a pr.

 Todo:
 - [ ] Parsing